Effective Ways to Improve your Distribution Channel Strategy

 1. Direct Distribution

-Direct distribution is when a product is sent directly from producer to consumer.
+Direct distribution is when a product is sent directly from the producer to the end consumer.
 It often requires that the business have its own logistic team, warehouses, and transport vehicles.
 Because of this, establishing direct channels can require a large capital investment.
 However, in the long-run, well-managed direct channels can be more efficient by bypassing middlemen.

 Direct channels are best suited for perishable goods, expensive items, and products with a geographically concentrated target audience; think farmer’s market vendors.
 Large-scale direct selling can be difficult to oversee.
 However, the benefit is that they have more control over setting prices and have a more intimate connection between business and consumer base.